chrisco/gothenburger/README.md

 ## What's This All About?

+Learning by doing!
+Specifically, by trying to remember and put into practice the things covered during my time at Makers Academy.
+And to keep pushing and extending my learning!

+## What's Gothenburger?

-Gothenburger is a proprietary project of mine may that I am working on individually while a student at Makers Academy.
-What follows are my initial thoughts on the project, which I envision as being a A "mobile first," responsive web app as described below.
+Gothenburger is a proprietary project of mine that I am working on individually while a student at Makers Academy.
+The ultimate purpose of Gothenburger is to help people find the “best” burger (for them) in Gothenburg, Sweden (for now).

-## Project Description

-The purpose of the app is to help people find the “best” burger (for them) in Gothenburg, Sweden (for now).
-The project will evolve and/or pivot as I proceed.
-Initially it must be a MMVP (Minimum, Minimum Viable Product), as I have to start it and "finish" it in one week!
+Since I want to maximize (1) learning and (2) quality, and I won't be able to complete the application in one week, which is the time I have to work on it before my parents come to Sweden to visit us, I will only try to complete one part of the app, the administrative part of the application.
+Why?
+Because admin-facing apps important (even if they're not sexy).
+And I've already worked on multiple customer-facing apps, so why not.
+Plus, I like to be different (even though it entails costs)!

+## Key MMVP Features -- NEW

+* Sign-up and Sign-in Restaurant Owners.
+* Restaurant Owners can create Restaurants.
+* Restaurants have profiles.
+* Only Restaurant Owners can edit Restaurant Profiles (only ones that they own).
+* Restaurants have many Burgers (and Burgers belong to Restaurants).
+* Restaurant Owners can create Burgers
+* Burgers have profiles.
+* Anyone can search for and view Burger profiles.
+* Restaurant Owners can edit Burger Profiles (only ones that they own).

-## Key MMVP Features
+## Key MMVP Features -- OLD

 * Sign-up and Sign-in Customers
-* CRUD Admin Users (via Rails console)
-* CRUD Burgers (Admins only).
-* CRUD Restaurants (Admins only).
-* Search, filter, and sort the database of Burgers.
-* View search results and click on items to view them.
+* Customers have profiles.
 * Customers can Like, Rate, and Comment on Burgers and Restaurants.
+* CRUD Admin Users (via Rails console).

 ## User Types